xUser5000/CS-Notes/Computer Architecture/Machine-level Programming/Overview of assembly x86.md

 # Explanation

+## Overview
 - Definitions:
 - *Instruction Set Architecture*: The parts of a processor design that one needs to understand to write assembly/machine code.
 		- e.g, Intel x86, IA32, x86-64, ARM
 	- *Micro-architecture*: The hardware implementation of the instruction set architecture.
 	- *Machine Code*: The byte-level programs that are executed by a processor.